Wurlitzer

 first phase of the renovation included locating a full set of percussions to

 replace those loaned by Mr. Woolf.
-With the assistance of Russ Evans from
+With

-Seattle, four Wurlitzer percussions (the Glockenspiel, Chrysoglott,
+the assistance of Russ Evans from Seattle, four Wurlitzer percussions (the

-Xylophone, and Chimes) were obtained, restored, and installed, and the units on
+were obtained, restored, and installed, and the units on loan were returned to

-loan were returned to Mr. Woolf.
-In addition, WOTA was able to re-acquire the
+Mr. Woolf.
+In addition, WOTA was able to

-traps were reunited with Opus 1475.
-Moreover,
+and those traps were reunited with Opus 1475.

-the Kinura and Post Horn were replaced with more
+Moreover, the Kinura and Post Horn were

-suitable ranks, the Solo String was replaced by a pair of Salicionals,
+replaced with more suitable ranks, the Solo String was replaced by a pair of Salicionals, and a Trumpet was incorporated into the

-and a Trumpet was incorporated into the instrument.
-With the recent installation of an Orchestral
+instrument.
+With the recent installation

-Oboe, the Hollywood Wurlitzer is now complete at 15 ranks.
+of an Orchestral Oboe, the Hollywood Wurlitzer is now complete at 15 ranks.

 The